IBM/cp4mcm-samples/bcdr/restore/README.md

                   useDynamicProvisioning: true
       ```

-   4. Wait until the IBM Cloud Pak for Multicloud Management installation is complete and all pods of `ibm-common-services` namespace come UP.
+   4. Wait until the IBM Cloud Pak for Multicloud Management installation is complete, and all pods of `ibm-common-services` namespace come UP.

-### 3. Restore IBM Common Services DB
+### 3. Restore IBM Common Services database.

-1. Run `mongo-restore-dbdump` job for common services db restore, `mongo-restore-dbdump.yaml` file is available in `<Path of cp4mcm-samples>/bcdr/restore/scripts/cs` folder.
-You need to designate `<Path of cp4mcm-samples>` with the real path where you put the `cp4mcm-samples` GitHub repository
+1. Run `mongo-restore-dbdump` job for common services database to restore.
+The `mongo-restore-dbdump.yaml` file is available in `<Path of cp4mcm-samples>/bcdr/restore/scripts/cs` folder, where `<Path of cp4mcm-samples>` is the real path where you put the `cp4mcm-samples` GitHub repository.

    ```
    oc apply -f mongo-restore-dbdump.yaml
    ```

-2. After restoring IBM common services database set the mongo db cluster count to `default` by modifying common services installation yaml.
+2. After IBM common services database is restored, set the MongoDB cluster count to `default` by modifying common services installation YAML.
-3. Enable Monitoring by updating IBM Cloud Pak for Multicloud Management `Installation` CR.
+3. Enable the Monitoring operator (`ibm-management-monitoring`) by updating IBM Cloud Pak for Multicloud Management `Installation` CR.

-### 4. Restore Infrastructure Management
+### 4. Restore Infrastructure Management.

- **Notes**: As Infrastructure Management restore requires its CRD to be present before restore hence we need to perform Infrastructure Management restore after Common Services and IBM Cloud Pak for Multicloud Management installation.
+ **Notes**: Because Infrastructure Management restoration requires its CRD to be present before restoration, you need to perform Infrastructure Management restoration  after Common Services and IBM Cloud Pak for Multicloud Management installation.

-1. Do LDAP configuration if not done and LDAP group name should be same as defined in backed up Infrastructure Management CR.
+1. Configure LDAP, and ensure that LDAP group name is the same as the one that is defined in the backed-up Infrastructure Management CR.

-2. Restore Infrastructure Management by running `restore.sh` file with `-im` or `--im-restore` option.
+2. Restore Infrastructure Management by running either of the following command:

    ```
    bash restore.sh -im